 • Indoor food and drinks will be allowed.

-• Spectators, family, and friends are welcomed to join us.
+• Spectators, family, and friends are welcomed to join us - please be kind and courteous to those around you!

 Ceiling Heights: